 Due to government regulations, the WLHSDM dental treatment areas are considered work-restricted areas during active treatment of patients.
-In an effort to comply with government regulations and provide the safest environment, the WLHSDM cannot allow anyone other than the patient in the clinic operatory during active treatment.
-Faculty and students are not authorized to approve visitors, observers, or volunteers into the clinic area without written permission from the

-Office of Clinical Affairs and Patient Care.
+In an effort to comply with government regulations and provide the safest environment, the WLHSDM cannot allow anyone other than the patient, guardian, or translators in the clinic operatory during active treatment, without prior approval from the Office of Clinical Affairs.
+Faculty and students are not authorized to approve visitors, observers, or volunteers into the clinic area without written permission from the Office of Clinical Affairs.
 Bringing non-authorized individuals into the WLHSDM clinics is in direct violation of HIPAA and OSHA guidelines regarding patient care.
 This creates a potential liability for the University and the WLHSDM, as it not only creates a breech in patient confidentiality, but also the potential for an exposure incident for the visitor.